- Git repository and branches

 branch that you want to build (most likely, not

 sudo apt-get install git virtualbox rake ruby-childprocess \ ruby-erubis ruby-i18n ruby-log4r ruby-net-scp ruby bsdtar curl

-Add Debian Jessie, unstable and wheezy-backports to your APT sources:
+Add Debian Jessie and wheezy-backports to your APT sources:

 Pin all packages from Debian Jessie and unstable at 500 (